- Blind shipping is a delivery option wherein the name and address of either the shipper, buyer or both are hidden on shipping labels

 - A bill of lading issued to consignees during delivery

-- A proper bill of lading filled with shipping and delivery details given to the courier
+- A proper bill of lading filed with shipping and delivery details given to the courier

 With the rise of international trade, blind shipping is an increasingly popular practice to help businesses maintain a competitive edge.
 Distributors and retailers are leveraging this option to fulfill orders, keeping their customers in the dark.

-While this process is complicated compared to standard freight shipping, it helps distributors maintain anonymity and gives eCommerce businesses the ability to keep information about their manufacturers and importers confidential.
+While this process is complicated compared to standard freight shipping, it helps distributors maintain anonymity and gives eCommerce businesses the ability to keep confidential information about their manufacturers and importers.
 Understanding the specifics of blind shipping can help eliminate potential blunders.

 Easyship allows you to manage and automate logistics for your sales channels with our all-in-one cloud shipping tool.
 Plus, we offer 250+ global courier solutions with fully-landed rates at checkout.